rohanpaldesign/rohanpaldesign/README.md

 -->

-I'm a second-year Master's student at the University of Washington studying Human Centered Design and Engineering!
-I'm passionate about social computing, internet security, and immersive experiences.
+I'm a Technical Program Manager at Abnormal Security.
+My interests include social computing, internet security, and cloud computing.

-Presently, I am actively looking for early-career roles in product management and technical program management to start in June 2024 and later.

 ### 🌱 I’m currently...
+- Leading Platform & Infrastructure programs at Abnormal Security.
 - Leading a few education-focused projects as the Product Lead for Develop for Good.
-- Serving as President of the Graduate Student Association (GSA) of UW HCDE.

 ### 👩🏻‍💻 Previously, I...
 - Interned as a Technical Program Manager (TPM) Intern at Microsoft, defining policies to reduce repeated server faults and streamline the root cause analysis process in Azure using generative AI.